 - If a UNA does create a board, in many states, there aren’t strict requirements about how often the board must meet or how meetings are noticed.

-If you decide to operate as an unincorporated association indefinitely, it’s highly recommended that you explore UNA registration options within your state to ensure that you’re leveraging any added benefits or protections available for this type of nonprofit.
+If you decide to operate as an unincorporated association indefinitely, it’s highly recommended that you consult with qualified and licensed professionals in order to explore UNA registration options within your state and ensure that you’re leveraging any added benefits or protections available for this type of nonprofit.
 You should also obtain a federal tax identification number (TIN or EIN).

 Can Unincorporated Associations be Tax-Exempt?